fidalgok/restful-animals/readme.md

 - [x] setup index route, header and footer partials, and animals.ejs template
 - [x] configure the mongoose schema and model and get the mongo db animals collection setup
 - [x] setup the new route and template and the create route then create a few animals
-- [ ] setup the show route and template
+- [x] setup the show route and template
-- [ ] setup the edit route and template and the update route
+- [x] setup the edit route and template and the update route
-- [ ] setup the destroy route
+- [x] setup the destroy route

+## Lessons Learned
+* Working with dates are a pain
+* Semantic UI is a little weird to use